Everything you need to know about Zuora

 As with any product, some users feel that Zuora could be improved in certain ways.
 Here are some suggestions from users:

-• Reporting features could be improved for ease of use
+• Reporting limitations, with features that could be improved for ease of use

 Making your decision